chumphrey-cmd/Quiz-Generator/readme.md

 ### In Progress... ⏳

 * **Additional LLM Features:**
-  * Current the Ollama model is hard-coded.
+  * Currently the Ollama models are hard-coded.
 I would like the application the ability to identify which models you currently have loaded and provide you the ability to select the model of choice.
   * Include API syntax for other Gemini models
   * Integrate session-only, per-question chat history